tyanochkuby/flutter_notifications_example/README.md

 # notifications

-Simple way to show your notifications immediately or schedule them
+Simple way to show your notifications immediately or schedule them with workmanager